 If you are outside of our area, then emergency cases can be taken to a local vet or reported to a local animal welfare organisation as detailed below-

-Colombo: Embark, PetVet, Best Care Animal Hospital.
+Colombo: Embark, PetVet, Tails of Freedom, Best Care Animal Hospital.

 Ella: Dogs of Ella.